lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

  Easy to share, easy to customise.

-How to set it up
+How to set it up?
 -------------------------------------------

 1. Remove **all** in-game keybinds (by left clicking a bind, then right clicking it if you are in Dota 2 Legacy Source 1 or by pressing a far away key like KP_MINUS if you are in Dota 2 Reborn Source 2).